Marriage & Relationship Counselling can Help You Create a Healthy Relationship

 Marriage counselling and couples counselling can be a very effective way of dealing with relationship difficulties ranging from minor irritations within the relationship to more significant issues that are threatening the existence of the relationship.
-Often couples find that with the help of a counsellor, problems that seemed insurmountable can be dealt with effectively and harmony can be restored to the relationship.
+Often couples find that with the help of an experienced couples counsellor, problems that seemed insurmountable can be dealt with effectively and harmony can be restored to the relationship.

 Relationship counselling can be done with either both partners present or one partner if you choose.
 In a supportive and neutral environment we explore the concerns you have and set the goals that you want to achieve.
 We work together to find solutions and put in place strategies that will help to achieve your goals.
 The focus is on the relationship and no blame is placed on either party as we work together to put in place strategies that will make positive changes in your relationship based on what you want.

 Common issues that I help people resolve through relationship counselling are:

 It is a common saying that communication is the key to a successful relationship and I often find that once couples have improved communication or fixed the communication problems they have, many other problems within the relationship will be resolved easily.

 I will work with you to determine your current communication style and give you tools to improve your communication with each other.

 - Lack of intimacy

 After a long relationship or often after the arrival of children, couples can drift apart from each other and find that they no longer touch, talk or have common interests.
 If this is your relationship, then you can change it.

 Through marriage counselling we can identify what your relationship used to be like, the parts that were special, the reason you were together in the first place.
 Using this information, we can work together to find ways for you to reconnect and build a fulfilling relationship.